New here? Start here.

 Somewhere between stopping and starting again, things get heavier than they should.

-Not physically, at least not in the beginning.
-More in the sense of expectation.
 You remember what you used to do, how things felt when you were consistent, how quickly the body responded when everything was in place.

 And that memory doesn’t always help.